mitanshm680/ASU-CSE-360/README.md

-# ASU CSE 360 Project Phase 1
+# ASU CSE 360 Project Phase 2

 This is a JavaFX-based Help System for students and instructors at Arizona State University (ASU).
 The system allows an admin to invite users, manage their roles, and reset their passwords.
 Students can log in, update their personal details, and interact with the system.
+Instructors could add, delete, edit, and search for help articles.

 ## Features